jchavanton/voip_patrol/README.md

 ![GitHub Logo](VP_Logo_1200px-11th_Airborne_Division.patch_small2.jpg)

 ## VoIP signaling and media test automaton
-Designed to automate end2end and or integrations tests.
+Designed to automate end2end and or integration tests.

-VoIP will follow a scenario in XML format and will output results in JSON.
+VoIP patrol will follow a scenario in XML format and will output results in JSON.

 Each line in the output file is a separate JSON structure, note that the entire file is not a valid JSON file, this is because VoIP patrol will output results as they become available.